ganesnar/microserva/README.md

 ---

 ## Dependencies
-Ensure you have the following installed before running:
+Because I don't use an API call, you need to make sure you have pyzmq to use beautifulsoup4:

 ```bash
 pip install pyzmq requests beautifulsoup4